 Therefore, it is important to make each nail cutting session a positive experience for your pet.
 Reassure him and praise him continuously.
 Give him a treat after you have finished.

-When learning how to trim dog nails, it is important to have an accurate understanding of the different parts of the nail.
+When learning how to clip dog nails, it is important to have an accurate understanding of the different parts of the nail.

 Your dog has a live center to each nail.